-Employee Benefits Law Alert 12/22/09 J. Paul Jacobson, Robert D. Rothacker, David P. Olson, Amy A. Ciepluch, Sarah M. Linsley, Marla B. Anderson
+Employee Benefits Law Alert 12/22/09 J. Paul Jacobson, Robert D. Rothacker, David P. Olson, Sarah M. Linsley, Marla B. Anderson

 On December 21, 2009, the President signed the Department of Defense Appropriations Act of 2010 (the "Act") into law.
 The Act extends the availability of the 65 percent COBRA premium subsidy that was enacted earlier this year under the American Recovery and Reinvestment Act ("ARRA").
 The extension becomes effective immediately.